apache/pinot/docs/architecture.rst

 Segments for offline tables are constructed outside of Pinot, typically in Hadoop via map-reduce jobs and ingested into Pinot via REST API provided by the Controller.
-Pinot provides libraries to create Pinot segments out of input files in AVRO, JSON or CSV formats in a hadoop job, and push the constructed segments to the controlers via REST APIs.
+Pinot provides libraries to create Pinot segments out of input files in AVRO, JSON or CSV formats in a hadoop job, and push the constructed segments to the controllers via REST APIs.

 When an Offline segment is ingested, the controller looks up the table's configuration and assigns the segment to the servers that host the table.
 It may assign multiple servers for each segment depending on the number of replicas